Spatiotemporal Graph Learning with Direct Volumetric Information Passing and Feature Enhancement: Methodology

 \section{Methodology}

-Usually, various parameters (e.g., the initial or boundary conditions, constant or variable coefficients) within a given spatiotemporal system create diverse visual effect.
-In this section, we aim to illustrate how our method can be effectively applied to learn the solution of spatiotemporal PDEs.
+In this section, we illustrate how our method effectively learn the solution of spatiotemporal PDEs under various parameters (e.g., the initial or boundary conditions, constant or variable coefficients) {for} a given physical system.
 All the source code and data would be posted after peer review.